czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

-description = "Learn about copywriting and how to be a copywriter" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "marketing", "writing"] title = "The surprising truth about copywriting"
+description = "Learn about copywriting and how to be a copywriter" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "marketing", "writing"] title = "Ever wondered?
+What does a copywriter do?"

 +++
 Before beginning my journey as a copywriter I had no idea what copywriting was.
 I knew I was interested in marketing.
 But it wasn’t till I delved deeper into digital marketing, copywriting found me.